About Me

 In 2019, I earned my Ph.D. in Sociology at the University of Colorado Boulder where I received focused training in Environmental Sociology, and worked as a Graduate Research Assistant and the Internship Coordinator at the Natural Hazards Center at the Institute of Behavioral Science.

-My dissertation and ongoing research focuses on long-term recovery from the 2004 Indian Ocean Tsunami and Civil War (1983 - 2009) in communities in Batticaloa, Sri Lanka.
+My ongoing research focuses on long-term recovery from the 2004 Indian Ocean Tsunami and Civil War (1983 - 2009) in communities in Batticaloa, Sri Lanka.

 Areas of expertise: